trofi/trofi.github.io.gen/posts/319-probabilities-are-hard.md

 At least for me it's more obvious to see why this algorithm does not introduce any biases.
 But then again I did not suspect problems in the previous one either.
-I realised I don't have a good intuition on why the initial algorithm manages to produce biases.
+I realized I don't have a good intuition on why the initial algorithm manages to produce biases.
 Where does bias come from if we pick the target element with equal probability from all the elements available?